typegoose/typegoose/github-page/_docs/decorators/prop.md

 }
 ```

 Note that if you don't specify the property as optional (i.e. with the question mark) you will be forced to specify the property at creation time.
+For a workaround, see [`the version 8.0.0 migration guide`]({{ site.baseurl }}{% link _guides/migrate-to-8.md %})

 ### _id